Boston Common: 17th century

 During the 1630s, the Common was used by many families as a cow pasture.
-This traditional use for a commons quickly ended when the large herds kept by affluent families led to overgrazing and the collapse of the Common as pastureland.
+This traditional use of the commons quickly ended when the large herds kept by affluent families led to overgrazing and the collapse of the Common as pastureland.
 In 1646, grazing was limited to 70 cows at a time.
 The Common continued to host cows until they were formally banned in 1830 by Mayor Harrison Gray Otis.

-The Granary Burying Ground located at the southern edge of the Common was established in 1660.
+The Granary Burying Ground, located at the southern edge of the Common, was established in 1660.
 Two years later, part of this land was separated from the Common, with the southwest portion used for public buildings—including a granary and jail—and the north portion dedicated to an almshouse (probably the first in the Thirteen Colonies).

-Boston Common took over from the gibbet outside the gate of Boston Neck as the town execution grounds and was used for public hangings until 1817.
+Boston Common took over from the gibbet outside the gate of Boston Neck as the town execution ground and was used for public hangings until 1817.
 Most of these executions were carried out from the limb of a large oak, which was replaced with a gallows in 1769.
 Those executed included common criminals, military deserters, Indians, captured pirates, and religious dissidents.
-The most famous victims of the Common's era as an execution grounds were the group of Quakers known almost immediately after their deaths as the Boston Martyrs.
-The most famous of the Boston Martyrs was executed on June 1, 1660.
-This was Mary Dyer, who was hanged from the oak by the Puritan government of Boston for repeatedly defying a law that banned Quakers from the Massachusetts Bay Colony.
+The most famous victims of the Common's era as an execution ground were the group of Quakers known almost immediately after their deaths as the Boston Martyrs.
+The most famous of the Boston Martyrs was Mary Dyer, who was executed on June 1, 1660.
+She was hanged from the oak by the Puritan government of Boston for repeatedly defying a law that banned Quakers from the Massachusetts Bay Colony.